Anwen Welsh Springer Spaniels

 3. Email the Questionnaire to me - firstname.lastname@example.org

-4. Follow up with a phone call to me, Deryn, (1 250 337 5755) and we can talk about future breeding plans, your expectations of an Anwen puppy and my expectations of you, as an owner of one of our puppies.
+4. I will follow up with a phone call and we can talk your expectations of an Anwen puppy and my expectations of you, as an owner of one of our puppies.
 This is a great chance to get to know each other and discuss any other questions you may have.

 The Welsh SPringer Spaniel Experience